digitalservicebund/kotlin-application-template/README.md

 ## Tests

-The project has distinct unit and integration test sets.
+The project has distinct unit and integration test suites.

 **To run just the unit tests:**